Change management journey: Tayto Snacks

 Explores the purpose and evolution of job design, its role in creating good work, and assessing job quality.

-Job design is the process of establishing employees’ roles and responsibilities.
+Job design - or work design - is the process of establishing employees’ roles and responsibilities.
 Its main purpose is to optimise work processes to create value and maximise performance.
 But, it’s also a key element in creating good quality jobs which benefit both workers and employers.

 This factsheet examines job design and its links to work motivation and job quality.
 It looks at the principles of job design, the role of job analysis and assessing job quality.